Research Projects

 Estimating historical and cognitive influences on sound patterns in language

-We combine historical and experimental approaches to phonology to better understand which aspects of human phonology are primarily influenced by historical factors ("cultural evolution") and which aspects are influenced by cognitive factors
+I combine historical and experimental approaches to phonology to better understand which aspects of human phonology are primarily influenced by historical factors ("cultural evolution") and which aspects are influenced by cognitive factors

 I argue that phonology offers a unique test case for distinguishing historical from cognitive influences on human behavior.
 The Language paper identifies a process called catalysis that explains how learning factors directly influence typology

-We develop a statistical model for deriving typology within the “historical bias” approach (Phonology paper)
+I develop a statistical model for deriving typology within the “historical bias” approach (Phonology paper)

 Indo-European linguistics

-In the project on Vedic pitch accent system, I combine philological and comparative sources with acoustic analyses of present-day Vedic recitation to provide a more accurate reconstruction of the Vedic accent, one of the oldest known accent marking systems
+In a project on Vedic pitch accent system, I combine philological and comparative sources with acoustic analyses of present-day Vedic recitation to provide a more accurate reconstruction of the Vedic accent, one of the oldest known accent marking systems